Rudi Lemberg

 He was a director of the Kolling Institute of Medical Research from 1935 to 1972, establishing a major research focus on porphyrins, structures within molecules which give the red colour to blood and the yellow colour to bile.
+In 1949, he and collaborator J. W. Legge published Hematin Compounds and Bile Pigments, the "high-water mark in Lemberg's scientific development and thinking".